Developing Your Career in Addiction Medicine

 An addiction medicine physician is a physician trained and certified to provide comprehensive care for addiction and substance related disorders, including the diagnosis, treatment, and prevention of such health conditions.
 Learn more.

 Many opportunities exist for recent graduates, as well as established physicians seeking to develop additional skills and expand or refocus their career.
 Medical students and residents, read why a career in addiction medicine could be right for you.
+Learn more about the diverse career paths within addiction medicine through the YouTube Playlist - ACAAM Career Stories, featuring insights from Tim Brennan, MD MPH, Elizabeth A. Samuels, MD MPH MHS, and Louis E. Baxter, Sr, MD.

 Clinical Training